Rikhawdar

 Rikhawdar (ရိခေါ်ဒါရ်; also called Rih), next to Khawmawi, is a border town in Falam District, Chin State, Myanmar.
 It lies opposite Zokhawthar village of the Champhai district of Mizoram, India, across the Tiau (Ciau) river.
 The town is home to an official border trade post with India, which opened on 10 December 2003.

-On 13 November 2023 it was reported the town, including the border post, was taken by CNA forces during the ongoing civil war.
+On 13 November 2023 it was reported that the town and the border post were taken by CNA forces during the ongoing civil war.

 India-Myanmar border

 Rikhawdar and Khawmawi form the east side of an India-Myanmar border crossing, which consists of two bridges—one pedestrian, and one vehicular—across the Harhva river.
 It is one of the two international border crossings in the Chin State.